Uho67/order_ttn_sender/README.md

 ## Description
 A brief description of the project goes here.
 Explain the purpose and functionality of the application.
+Main reason of creating :
+  1 . team sell products and send orders to telegram chanel 2 . store sends orders with Nova post
+  3 . team should check if order is sent or not + ttn of orders So the codebase gets orders save them and map with ttn from nova posts, sends ttn to telegram chanel as response on order message

 ## Features
 - List key features of the project.